Synthetify/synthetify-landing/src/blogPosts/msol-rewards.md

 **How is it works?**
 To start participating, you need to deposit $mSOL as a collateral in our app and mint a debt.
 The higher the debt and the amount of $mSOL - the higher the reward.
-Each week we will distribute to you 19,231.00 units of $MNDE - Marinade token 💰
+Each week we will distribute to you $MNDE - Marinade token 💰
 We will also automatically send it to your wallet, there will be no need to claim it.

 **How are we calculating it?**